GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### 1 Admin Profile
 - [ ] Site Health:
-  - confire GitHub API token
+  - it is checking systems again.. why does this keep happening?
-- [ ] Financials - Future Ideas:
+- [ ] Financials
-    - Add button to remove ideas.
+  - Future Ideas:
+    - Move Revenue / Engagement / Acquisition button slightly to the left so it does not overlap with the delete button.
+  - Monthly Overview:
+    - Filter on Month column to sort by ascending / descending
+      - Default is Ascending (Where January is at the top)
+    - Total Row at the very bottom that sums everything in the column.

 ### 2. Runner Profiles
 - [ ] Profile Settings